Beginner

 Press CTRL + W to search for text.
 This will ask you about the text you want to search.
 Enter the text you want and press enter.
 Use ALT + W to search for similar text.

-Here are some basic nano commands used when editing text:
+Here is some basic nano commands used when editing text:

 CTRL + A: Go to start line